-\textbf{Online Interaction: \emph{Actor Proposal.}} In sparse reward robotics tasks, such as picking up a block, randomly initialized Q-networks and policy networks may hardly obtain any successes even after a long period of interactions, resulting in no signal for learning.
+\textbf{Online Interaction: \emph{Actor Proposal.}} In sparse reward robotics tasks, such as picking up a block and receiving reward only when the block is picked up, randomly initialized Q-networks and policy networks may hardly obtain any successes even after a long period of interaction, resulting in no signal for learning.
 IBRL helps mitigate the exploration challenge by using a standalone IL policy $\mu_{\psi}$ trained on human demonstrations $\mathcal{D}$.
-IBRL uses the IL policy to proposes an alternative action $\ail \sim \mu_\psi(s)$ in addition to the action $\arl \sim \pi_\theta(s)$ proposed by the RL policy at each online interaction step.
-Then, IBRL queries the Q-network $Q_\phi$ and selects the action with higher Q-value between the two candidates.
+IBRL uses this reference IL policy to propose an alternative action $\ail \sim \mu_\psi(s)$ in addition to the action $\arl \sim \pi_\theta(s)$ proposed by the RL policy at each online interaction step.
+Then, IBRL queries the target Q-network $Q_{\phi'}$ and selects the action with higher Q-value between the two candidates.
 That is, during online interaction, IBRL takes an action that provides the higher Q-value between the one proposed by the imitation policy $\mu_\psi$ and the one proposed by the RL policy $\pi_\theta$ that is being trained:

-Here, $\psi$, $\theta$, and $\phi$ refer to the parameters of the IL policy network $\mu_\psi$, RL policy network $\pi_\theta$, and Q-network $Q_\phi$ respectively.
-We refer to this phase of IBRL as the \emph{actor proposal} phase.

-\textbf{RL Policy Training: \emph{Bootstrap Proposal}.} Similarly, when training the Q-networks, we can again query the IL policy $\mu_\psi$ to propose alternative actions $\ail$ for computing bootstrapping targets.
-The only difference is that here we use the target Q-network $Q_{\phi'}$ to evaluate the RL and IL actions.
-This further accelerates convergence by improving the quality of the bootstrapping targets.